miladezzat/hybrid-id-generator/README.md

 A TypeScript-based Hybrid ID Generator that produces unique IDs combining timestamps, machine identifiers, sequences, and random bits.
 This package is designed for both client-side and server-side use.

-this works on both server side and client side

 Read more about this package on [This](./purpose.md)

 ## Features